smemsh/utilx/README.rst

-wmpersist
+ratutils
 ==============================================================================

+Collection of some scripts to interact with Ratpoison window manager.
+So far there are:

+`wmpersist`_
     Ratpoison (and Chrome) -specific script to preserve browser window titles across restarts of browser or ratpoison.

-(will actually work with any program, but has hardcoded class name for chromium at the moment)
+Will actually work with any program, but has hardcoded class name for chromium at the moment.

+`rptmux`_
+    Emit ratpoison key mappings off Xorg's Super modifier that map to tmux prefix-key command sequences.
+Running tmux is queried for its bindings, and the mapped commands are then re-mapped in Ratpoison, which means no longer are two separate keypresses needed.

 | scott@smemsh.net
 | http://smemsh.net/src/wmpersist/
 | http://spdx.org/licenses/GPL-2.0

-Description
+wmpersist
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The script persists browser window titles across restarts.
 Useful for